All three persons of the Trinity equally possess the same divine attributes.

 Jesus set aside his self-sufficiency during his time on earth.
 For example, he required parental care in his childhood.
 His earthly body died on the cross, but his spirit did not.
 He now has a resurrected version of that same body.

 Omniscient.
-God knows everything about everything.
+God knows everything.
 His knowledge of the past, present, and future is complete.
 He is fully aware of all possible outcomes.
 He cannot learn.

-Jesus set aside his omniscience upon leaving heaven.
-He grew intellectually as well as physically during his youth.
-In other words, he learned humanly what he already knew as God.
+Jesus set aside his omniscience when he left heaven and grew intellectually as he aged.
+In other words, he learned, humanly speaking, what he already knew as God.

 Omnipotent.
 God is all-powerful.
 He rules every realm—seen and unseen.
 His power is unlimited and unwavering.
 It neither waxes nor wanes.
-Jesus demonstrated this omnipotence in his miracles.
+Jesus demonstrated this omnipotence through his miracles.

 Omnipresent.
 God exists outside of time and space, yet in the person of the Holy Spirit, he is transcendently active throughout these realms.
 He does not inhabit natural things like trees, rocks, or animals, but we are always in the presence of his personhood, handiwork, and outreach.